-Compelled by large infrastructure developments such as World Expo 2020 in Dubai and the 2022 Fifa World Cup in Qatar, the MEA audiovisual sector is estimated to rise from $2.79 billion in 2012 to $4.63 billion by 2016, posting a yearly increasing rate of 13%, according to the recently released information.
+Compelled by huge infrastructure growth such as 2022 Fifa World Cup in Qatar and the World Expo 2020 in Dubai, the MEA audiovisual sector is estimated to rise from $2.79 billion in 2012 to $4.63 billion by 2016, posting a yearly increasing rate of 13%, according to the recently released information.

-Audiovisual technology covers every industry vertical, as well as transportation, healthcare, education and media, and covers a broad assortment of products and services such as displays and digital signage, lighting and sound systems, and media recording and storage equipment.
+Audiovisual technology covers each industry perpendicular, as well as transportation, healthcare, education, and media, and covers a broad assortment of services and products such as displays and lighting and sound systems, digital signage, and storage equipment and media recording.

 Audiovisual and IT are progressively more becoming integrated across the Middle East and Africa.

 In Dubai, World Expo 2020-related improvements are urging demand for audiovisual solutions, particularly in venues, events and entertainment.
 Mohammed bin Rashid City, to be finished in 2019, will feature the world’s largest shopping mall, a theme park, and more than 100 hotels.